-You've probably seen the headlines about people who were recently vaccinated but still contracted COVID-19: in my hometown of St. Louis, a woman contracted COVID a month after receiving her second dose of the vaccine, a New York City man tested positive two weeks after getting the Johnson & Johnson vaccine, and Michigan health officials reported that nearly 250 people in Michigan who were fully vaccinated still contracted COVID.
+You've probably seen the headlines about people who were fully vaccinated but still contracted COVID-19: in my hometown of St. Louis, a woman contracted COVID a month after receiving her second dose of the vaccine, and a New York City man tested positive two weeks after getting the Johnson & Johnson vaccine.

 Can You Still Get COVID-19 If You're Fully Vaccinated?

-Yes, it's still possible to get COVID-19, even if you've been fully vaccinated, in what experts are calling "breakthrough infections."
-Although it seems alarming, none of the vaccines are 100 percent effective against contracting COVID; Pfizer is 95 percent effective, Moderna is 94% effective, and Johnson & Johnson is about 66 percent effective (although 100 percent effective at preventing hospitalization and death).
+Yes, it's still possible to get COVID-19, even if you've been fully vaccinated, in what experts are calling breakthrough infections.
+Although it seems alarming, none of the vaccines are 100 percent effective against contracting COVID; Pfizer is 95 percent effective, Moderna is 94 percent effective, and Johnson & Johnson is about 66 percent effective (although 100 percent effective at preventing hospitalization and death).

-Anthony Fauci, MD, the director of the National Institute of Allergy and Infectious Disease (NIAID), said to expect these infections during a White House press briefing on March 26.
+Anthony Fauci, MD, the director of the National Institute of Allergy and Infectious Disease (NIAID), said during a White House press briefing on March 26 to expect these infections.
 "You will see breakthrough infections in any vaccination when you're vaccinating literally tens and tens and tens of millions of people," Dr. Fauci said.
 "So, in some respects, that's not surprising."

 POPSUGAR aims to give you the most accurate and up-to-date information about the coronavirus, but details and recommendations about this pandemic may have changed since publication.
 For the latest information on COVID-19, please check out resources from the WHO, the CDC, and local public health departments.